Dannyb48/ospclientsdk/README.md

 You can use the rc value to determine if the command passed (0) or failed (1) and how to respond to either scenario.
 The stdout key will always be deserialized into a dictionary so that it can be easily manipulated and accessed.
+The stderr will typically always be a text string.

 .